Sue Nyathi: my writing and publishing journey

 With self publishing, you as the writer assume all financial risk.
 You write, publish, distribute and market your own work.
 It allows you to develop an audience for your work and puts you out there.
 The Polygamist certainly put me out there and established me as a writer.

-I always say you are a reader before you are a writer and writers read.— Sue Nyathi
+You are a reader before you are a writer and writers read.— Sue Nyathi

 With traditional publishing, the publisher assumes all financial risk, marketing & distribution.
 They will pay you an advance upfront which you have to earn out.
 Then you will receive a royalty.
 While the publisher will market you, you still need to self promote your work.